What affects the cost of life insurance?

 Term life insurance rates by age and sex

-Note: Quoted life insurance rates are based on Fidelity Life Association's best-published monthly premium rates for 10-year RAPIDecision Life policies for a face amount of $250,000 as of May 22, 2020.
+Note: Quoted life insurance rates are based on actual monthly rates for male and female non-tobacco users for Fidelity Association's 10-year RAPIDecision Life policies with a face amount of $250,000, as of June 24, 2024.
 RAPIDecision Life is available to people who are between the ages of 18 and 65.

 Whole life insurance rates by age and sex

-Note: Quotes based on monthly rates for male and female non-tobacco users for Fidelity Association's RAPIDecision Final Expense policies for a face amount of $35,000 as of May 22, 2020.
+Note: Quotes based on actual monthly rates for male and female non-tobacco users for Fidelity Association's RAPIDecision Final Expense policies for a face amount of $35,000, as of June 24, 2024.
 Rates and products available may vary by state.
 All policies are subject to underwriting approval.
 RAPIDecision Final Expense is available to between the ages of 50 and 85.

 The life insurance cost factors you can usually control